 For further information see the press release to mark the launch of the Alliance.

 On 3rd May 2013 the Alliance sent an open letter to the prime minister, the Rt Hon David Cameron MP, seeking a positive response from Government to the House of Lords Ready for Ageing Report.
+The government response was published on 18th July.

 |The House of Lords Select Committee on Public Service and Demographic Change's Ready for Ageing? report highlights the lack for preparedness in government, public services and the financial sector for future increases in longevity and the corresponding ageing of the UK population.
 The committee draws a number of conclusions and makes recommendations for action both before and after the 2015 general election. |